flxst/gpt-sw3-tokenizer/README.md

 ### 1. Data Sampled & Data Eval

-- Make sure the weights in `DATA_WEIGHTS.csv` are up-to-date
+- Make sure the weights in `SAMPLING_WEIGHTS.csv` are up-to-date

 - Choose your percentage (e.g. `<percent> = 10`